evoleen/time_machine2/README.md

 ![selection_117](https://user-images.githubusercontent.com/7284858/41519377-bebbde82-7295-11e8-8f10-d350afd1f746.png)

-## Migrating from the original repository
+## Migrating from the original time_machine package

-This project is forked from [time_machine](https://github.com/Dana-Ferguson/time_machine), the original package seems to be abandoned.
+This project is forked from [time_machine](https://github.com/Dana-Ferguson/time_machine), the original repository seems to be abandoned.
 Since the original package couldn't be adopted, this package had to be given a new name and is available as `time_machine2`.
 The following changes are required to migrate from the original package to the new package:

 Change dependency in `pubspec.yaml`:
 ```diff